camronh/nodejs-api-requester/Readme.md

 ## Configure app

-Open `a/nice/path/to/a.file` then edit it with your settings.
-You will need:
+Open `make-request.js` then edit it with your settings.

-- A setting;
-- Another setting;
-- One more setting;
+- The API Endpoint;

 ## Running the project

-Make whatever changes you need to to the variables `make-request.js` file then run with:
+Run with:

     $ node make-request